 It does have some limitations though.
 Don’t try frying with it, or using it on something that needs broiling (grilling if you’re in the UK).
 It kind of goes a bit weird if you do.
 Other than that though it is so versatile.
-I really can’t wait to start experimenting with it in my recipes and have a few great ones in mind for the months to comes.
+I really can’t wait to start experimenting with it in my recipes and can’t wait to make Vegan Brandy Butter!

 Although this butter is made from healthier ingredients than store bought alternatives, it is still very high in fat so I would advise eating it sparingly.
 It will keep for a few weeks in the fridge and also freezes very well.
 Just be sure to wrap it well first.
 If you know you will only need a tiny bit at a time then invest in a silicone ice cube tray and set the butter in there.
 Then when it’s hard you can pop it out and store in a freezer bag in the freezer.
 Just remove each little block an hour or so before you want to use it.

 If you give this homemade vegan butter a try, please let me know!
 Leave a comment below, or tag a picture #avirtualvegan on Instagram so I can see how yours turned out.
 I love seeing your photos!
 If you want to see more easy vegan recipes then check out my recipe index!